Master of Arts in Anthropology

 All students who present a thesis, project, or internship must pass an oral defense of their effort.
 A foreign language examination is contingent upon the nature of the thesis topic.

 Students in Track 1 are required to take the written comprehensive examination.
-Students must have completed a minimum of 15 semester hours of graduate work in Anthropology including ANTH 736, ANTH 746, and ANTH 756, before taking the examination which is usually given during the fourth week of the fall and spring semesters.
-All graduate students taking the comprehensive examination must attend a comprehensive examination workshop during the semester prior to taking the examination and obtain the Packet for the Comprehensive Examination (PACE) during the workshop.
+Students must have completed a minimum of 15 semester hours of graduate work in Anthropology including ANTH 736, ANTH 746, and ANTH 756, before taking the examination, which will be a set of tailored essay questions in the three sub-disciplines related broadly to the student's proposed thesis topic.
+These essays are completed over an academic break.